quarto-dev/quarto-cli/tests/README.md

 #### About smoke-all tests

 `docs/smoke-all/` is a specific folder to run some tests written directly within `.qmd` or `.ipynb` files.
 They are run through the `smoke/smoke-all.tests.ts` script.
-To ease running smoke-all tests, `run-tests.sh` has a special behavior where it will run `./smoke/smoke-all.tests.ts` when passed a `.qmd` or `.ipynb` file
+To ease running smoke-all tests, `run-tests.sh` has a special behavior where it will run `./smoke/smoke-all.tests.ts` when passed a `.qmd` or `.ipynb` file.

 ```bash
 # run tests for all documents in docs/smoke-all/